nesevis/exhaust/docs/academic-influences.md

 ## 4. Combinatorial Testing: Covering Arrays

-**Lei & Kacker, "IPOG: A General Strategy for T-Way Software Testing" (ECBS 2007)**

-### What Exhaust takes

-- The foundational theory of **t-way covering arrays** for systematic combinatorial testing.
-When `ChoiceTreeAnalysis` identifies a finite or boundary-value domain, a covering array generator produces a compact test suite guaranteeing every t-tuple of parameter values appears in at least one test case.
-- IPOG (via the FIPOG-style builder in `CoveringArray.swift`) remains in the codebase for the contract-testing (SCA) pipeline where batch construction is appropriate.

 **Bryce & Colbourn, "A density-based greedy algorithm for higher strength covering arrays" (STVR 2009)**

 ### What Exhaust takes